jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

             <level name="WARN"/>
         </logger>

-Next you need to start JBoss EAP with the XTS sub system enabled.
+Next you need to start JBoss EAP with the XTS subsystem enabled.
 This is enabled through the optional server configuration *standalone-xts.xml*.
 To do this, run the following commands from the top-level directory of JBossAS:

         For Linux:     ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml
         For Windows:   \bin\standalone.bat --server-config=..\..\docs\examples\configs\standalone-xts.xml